 - Are in need of continuous medical care for a period of time

-Disability that results from job-related accidents is not included in this policy since it may be covered from different legal guidelines.
+A disability that results from job-related accidents is not included in this policy since it may be covered by different legal guidelines.

 What will the company cover for short-term disability?